Sugar substitutes include any sweetener used instead of regular table sugar, or sucrose.

 The bottom line

-When in doubt, always go au natural: monkfruit sweetener (Monk Fruit in the Raw, Nectresse) or unprocessed Stevia powder/liquid/syrup if you want something that won’t add up at the end of the day, or xylitol if your use is generally low.
+When in doubt, always go au natural and carb-free or super low-carb: monkfruit sweetener (Monk Fruit in the Raw, Nectresse), erythritol, or Stevia powder/liquid/syrup if you want something that won’t add up at the end of the day, or allulose or xylitol if your use is generally low.

 The Trim Down Club gives you all the tools you need to get to your weight loss goals (and still enjoy your food!).
 Click here to learn more.